-Arbitration in Ecuador is regulated by the Arbitration and Mediation Law of 1997 (AML)1.
-The AML is an UNCITRAL-oriented body of norms.
-Additionally, pursuant to the AML, other bodies of law, such as the General Organic Code of Procedures, the Organic Code for the Judiciary and the Civil Code,2 may be supplementary to it.3
+Arbitration in Ecuador is regulated by the Arbitration and Mediation Law of 1997 (AML).
+The AML is an UNCITRALoriented body of norms.

-The AML, applicable in domestic arbitration or as lex arbitri - namely, when it is the law chosen by the parties to govern the arbitration or, in its absence, as the law of the place where the arbitration has its seat - provides for certain basic principles, which include at least the following aspects:
+Additionally, pursuant to the AML, other bodies of law, such as the General Organic Code of Procedures, the Organic Code for the Judiciary and the Civil Code, may supplement it.
+The AML, applicable in domestic arbitration or as lex arbitri (ie, when it is the law chosen by the parties to govern the arbitration or, in its absence, as the law of the place where the arbitration has its seat) provides for certain basic principles, including at least the following aspects: